LaussenLabs/atriumdb/sdk/docs/source/cli.rst

 Installation
 ==============

-To install the Atriumdb CLI, simply run the following command:
+To install the AtriumDB CLI, simply run the following command:

 .. code-block::